nhsconnect/FHIR-CDS/pages/explore/api_service_definition.md

 A CDSS can publish one or many `ServiceDefinition` resources.
 The resources SHOULD form a logically complete set.
 All CDSS MUST publish at least one `ServiceDefinition`.

 A `ServiceDefinition` can encapsulate any amount of information – some CDSS may find it simpler to have a single `ServiceDefinition`, and routing of patients through the CDSS is managed entirely within that single `ServiceDefinition`.
 Other CDSS may publish a different `ServiceDefinition` for different areas – for example, a `ServiceDefinition` for each presenting complaint.
-It is also possible to be even more granular, with a CDSS having a different `ServiceDefintion` for different complaints, and also for different types of user (e.g. headache for adult females, and a separate `ServiceDefinition` for headache for male children).
+It is also possible to be even more granular, with a CDSS having a different `ServiceDefinition` for different complaints, and also for different types of user (e.g. headache for adult females, and a separate `ServiceDefinition` for headache for male children).

 In general, more granular `ServiceDefinitions` will make change management simpler, as these can be updated without changing other `ServiceDefinitions`.
 Conversely, fewer `ServiceDefinitions` can make the triage journey simpler to control.